betodealmeida/senor-octopus/README.rst

     flow = -> check, normal
     schedule = * * * * *

-    # check that the numbers from "random" are > 0.5 and send to "high"
+    # filter numbers from "random" that are > 0.5 and send to "high"
     [check]
     plugin = filter.jsonpath
     flow = random -> high